CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 ```

 Supply only a minimum, only a maximum, or both.
 Equal values impose an exact
 count.
-Amino acids without these flags remain unconstrained, subject to their
+Amino acids without these parameters remain unconstrained, subject to their
 category limits.
 Supported names are `GLY`, `ALA`, `VAL`, `LEU`, `ILE`, `MET`,
 `PHE`, `TYR`, `TRP`, `SER`, `ASN`, `GLN`, `THR`, `HIE`, `ARG`, `LYS`, `GLU`,
 `ASP`, `CYS`, and `PRO`.